SketchUpCMS/SketchUpCMS/README.md

 #### Create a big XML file

-First you need to create a big XML file with all CMS detector geoetry.
+First you need to create a big XML file with all CMS detector geometry.

 Follow the instructions at https://github.com/SketchUpCMS/ddtoddl_cfg and create the big XML file `GeometryExtended2017.xml`.